codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-native-android-app.md

 * The code for testing an Android app also goes under `scripts`.
 A few examples of testing can be found [here](../testing-yaml/testing).
 * All Android applications need to be signed before release, see how to do that [here](../code-signing-yaml/signing-android).
 * All generated artifacts can be published to external services.
-The available integrations currently are email, Slack, Google Play and Firebase App Distribution.
-It is also possible to publish elsewhere with custom scripts.
-Script examples for all of them are available under the Publishing section.
+Script examples are available under the [Publishing section](../publishing-yaml/distribution/).

 ## Android workflow example